Alucardac1/Message-2Harkinian/README.md

 # Commands Syntax

-Commands on the Message 2 Harkinian are words or symbols that indicate to interpreter wich byte must be written in the message_data_static to activate a specific function in the dialog.
+Commands on the Message 2Harkinian are words or symbols that indicate to interpreter wich byte must be written in the message_data_static to activate a specific function in the dialog.
 Basicly, they are divided in two subgroups, i call them of cmd_ commands or just commands, and backslash commands.

 ### Backslash Commands
 Theese commands exists only inside of strings, they are: